Estimates of complex eigenvalues and an inverse spectral problem for the transmission eigenvalue problem: Preliminaries

-for sufficiently large $w$.
+for any sufficiently large $|w|$. \end{prop} Using a similar discussion in \cite[p.50]{MF} or \cite{ST}, one can prove Proposition \ref{p2.1}.
+For convenience of reader, we give the proof in the Appendix.
 We will transform the equation $d(k)=0$ to the equation with the form of (\ref{k5}), and then use (\ref{k6}) to obtain the asymptotics of non-real transmission eigenvalues.
-We also mention that this method, which can be used to obtain the asymptotics of non-real eigenvalues, was applied by some authors \cite{ST,XC1}.

 For the inverse spectral problem, we shall use the following three lemmas. \begin{lemma}\emph{(See \cite[p.28]{PK})} Let $G(k)$ be analytic in $\mathbb{C}_+$ and continuous in $\overline{\mathbb{C}}_+:=\mathbb{C}_+\cup\mathbb{R}$.
 Suppose that